IsaiahKe/awward-mimic/README.md

 ## Description

-This is a python project thal allows a admin to upload and paste photos. it uses django as framework
+This is a python project thal allows users to upload their apps and let them be rated by their peera, friends and professionald. it uses django as framework

 ## Requirements